woojoo666/arcana-notes/notes11.md

 Somebody could easily expose the password, by cloning their own webapp that displays the password, and then merging it with Joe's webapp
 Though I guess theres a bigger issue: if people are allowed to set their own passwords, then they have to know the private key for the password field, and then everybody would be able to access everybody else's password

+### Caller-Responsible Merging By Sending in Props to Override

 Actually, the caller can check which shared private keys are actually defined in the callee And only send in the ones that are defined
 So that the callee gets the shared properties to override